opencog/benchmark/README.md

   socket I/O.

 ## Using perf
 It can be useful to use `perf`.
 Sometimes.
-Maybe. here's the
+Maybe.
+Here's the
 cheat-sheet:

 To record 15 seconds worth: